Polyak's Heavy Ball Method Achieves Accelerated Local Rate of Convergence under Polyak-Lojasiewicz Inequality: Introduction

-We first consider the heavy ball ODE \eqref{eq:HBODE}.
-Table~\ref{table1} gives an overview of the obtained rates in the literature for the heavy ball ODE under varying assumptions on the objective function.
-To the best of our knowledge, the optimal convergence rate\footnote{By optimal we mean that there exists a $\mu$-strongly convex and $L$-smooth quadratic function such that heavy ball attains the exponential rate of convergence $2\sqrt \mu$.} $2 \sqrt{\mu}$ was only recovered in the very restrictive situation of a convex $C^1$-objective function that satisfies the PL-inequality \eqref{eq:PL} for a constant $\mu >0$ which is identical to the Lipschitz constant $L$ of the gradient, see~\cite[Theorem 2]{apidopoulos2022convergence}.
-As shown in~\cite{aujol2022convergence1}, regularity of the objective function is necessary in order to obtain the optimal rate $2\sqrt{\mu}$.
-In fact, Proposition~3.3 in~\cite{aujol2022convergence1} presents an example of a strongly convex function (that is continuously differentiable but not $L$-smooth) such that the rate of convergence is exactly $\sqrt{2 \mu}$.
+First, we consider the heavy ball ODE \eqref{eq:HBODE}.
+Table~\ref{table1} gives an overview of the convergence rates obtained in the literature for the heavy ball ODE under varying assumptions on the objective function.
+We stress that, except for Polyak's result \cite{polyak1964some} and the result presented in this work, all convergence rates reported in Table~\ref{table1} are non-asymptotic, and the corresponding results include explicitly derived constants.
+To the best of our knowledge, the optimal\footnote{By optimal we mean that there exists a $\mu$-strongly convex and $L$-smooth quadratic function such that heavy ball attains the exponential rate of convergence $2\sqrt \mu$.} convergence rate $2 \sqrt{\mu}$ was only recovered in the very restrictive situation of a convex $C^{1,1}$-objective function that satisfies the PL-inequality \eqref{eq:PL} for a constant $\mu >0$ which is identical to the Lipschitz constant $L$ of the gradient; see~\cite[Theorem 2]{apidopoulos2022convergence}.
+As shown in~\cite{aujol2022convergence1}, some degree of smoothness beyond $C^1$-regularity is necessary to obtain the rate $2\sqrt{\mu}$.
+In fact, Proposition~3.3 in~\cite{aujol2022convergence1} presents an example of a strongly convex function that is continuously differentiable but not $L$-smooth such that the heavy ball ODE converges at the strictly slower exponential rate $\sqrt{2 \mu}$.

-We show that for an $L$-smooth objective function that is $C^4$, one can weaken the strong convexity assumption to validity of the PL-inequality \eqref{eq:PL} and still recover Polyak's convergence rates for the heavy ball ODE. \begin{theorem} Let $f:\R^d \to \R$ satisfy Assumption~\ref{ass:PL} and let $(x_t,v_t)_{t\ge0}$ be the solution of \eqref{eq:HBODE} with initial condition $x_0, v_0\in\R^d$ and friction parameter $\alpha >0$.
-Then $(x_t)_{t \ge 0}$ converges to a global minimum $x_\infty\in\mathcal M$, $(v_t)_{t\ge0}$ converges to zero and for every $\eps>0$ one has
+In our first main result, we show that for an $L$-smooth objective function that is $C^4$, one can weaken the strong convexity assumption to validity of the PL-inequality \eqref{eq:PL} and still recover Polyak's convergence rates for the heavy ball ODE. \begin{theorem} Let $f:\R^d \to \R$ be continuously differentiable and $x^\ast \in \R^d$ be a $(\mu,L)$-regular point.
+Let $(x_t,v_t)_{t\ge0}$ be a solution of \eqref{eq:HBODE} with initial condition $x_0, v_0\in\R^d$ and friction parameter $\alpha >0$.
+If $(x_t,v_t) \to (x^\ast,0)$ as $t\to\infty$ then, for every $\eps>0$, one has

 and